SamuelSebastianMartin/QM-Question-Library/README.md

 questions for my university course.

-Scripts are added in an ad hoc basis, and will probably not be refactored before next academic year, despite the awful coding style.
+Scripts are added in an ad hoc basis, and will probably not be refactored before next academic year.

 ## Use